 Exercise 3.3 Solutions 2 Questions (2 Long Answer Questions)

 NCERT Solutions for class 9 Maths Chapter 3- Coordinate Geometry Exercise 3.2

 1. Write the answer of each of the following questions:

 (i) What is the name of horizontal and the vertical lines drawn to determine the position of any point in the Cartesian plane?

 (ii) What is the name of each part of the plane formed by these two lines?

 (iii) Write the name of the point where these two lines intersect.

-(i) The name of horizontal and vertical lines drawn to determine the position of any point in the Cartesian plane is x-axis and y-axis respectively.
+(i) The name of horizontal and vertical lines drawn to determine the position of any point in the Cartesian plane is the x-axis and y-axis, respectively.

-(ii) The name of each part of the plane formed by these two lines x-axis and y-axis is quadrants.
+(ii) The name of each part of the plane formed by these two lines, the x-axis and y-axis, is quadrants.

 (iii) The point where these two lines intersect is called the origin.